TomasHubelbauer/ef-relationship/README.md

 # EF Core Principal<->Dependant IDs

-- [ ] Fix the repository name (on GitHub, generated namespaces etc.)

 This repository explores how EF Core handles principal-dependent relationships and the navigation properties related to those by convention.